NCAR/lrose-docs/README.md

-# lrose-docs
-LIDAR RADAR Open Software Environment - LROSE
+# LROSE - Lidar Radar Open Software Environment

-LROSE is a set of software tools for editing, analyzing, and visualizing LIDAR and RADAR data.
-LROSE handles data in a variety of formats.
+LROSE is a set of tools to edit, analyze, and visuale LIDAR and RADAR data.
+LROSE handles data from a variety of formats (netCDF, HDF5, BUFR, Cfarr, etc.).
 LROSE tools can be used independently or in sequence.